 On a 100-point scale, the headline on this blog scores an 83.
 “How do you measure effective copy?” is a headline taken from a marketer’s question.
 The EMV test shows that this headline appeals on both the intellectual and spiritual levels.

 Test your headlines’ EMV by using this free tool.
 Headlines with high EMV scores make an effective copy.

 A great visual paired with a powerful headline and caption helps you pull in more readers.
 Visuals are becoming the new headline.

 4. Use global English to widen your audience.

 Remember when you or your child first learned to speak?
 Humans learn the simplest, shortest words first.

 Your first 100 words enabled you to say a lot and get your point across.
-That begs the question for copy: How big a vocabulary do you need in effective copy?
+That begs the question for a copy: How big a vocabulary do you need in the effective copy?

 Copywriters can learn a lesson from the Voice of America (VoA), which chooses only the simplest words for its global audience.

-That’s right, 1,500 words are enough to report the news, explain technology, and tell stories well.
+That’s right, 1,500 words are enough to report the news, explain the technology, and tell stories well.